efarraro/krumit/_abilities/Zap.md

 ---

 EN_name: "Zap"
-EN_description: "Deal 2 piercing damage, plus 1 for each other copy of Zap still in the dungeon deck.
+EN_description: "Deal 2 piercing damage, plus 1 for each other copy of Zap still in the deck.
 Exhaust"
 EN_flavor: "The potential is electric!"
 tile_id: Zap
 cost: 1